MedoX71T/HP210G1-Hackintosh/README.md

 - Complete EFI packs are available in the releases page.
 - I will try my best to keep the repo updated with the latest kexts and OpenCore version.
-- Please **do not clone or download** the main branch for daily use: it may include **unstable code** just because it is my repository.
 - This EFI is configured with Catalina, Big Sur and Monterey.
 - With every EFI update you retrieve from here please remember to go through the post install guide.
 - For MacOS Monterey - Please go through [OLARILA GUIDE](https://www.olarila.com/topic/20908-easy-fast-and-perfect-vanilla-hackintosh/).